adamcroom/mediator/_posts/2014-05-02-a-gif-powered-time-travel-of-the-ou-campus.md

 <div>
-  <small><a style="color: #0000ff; text-align: left;" href="https://www.google.com/maps/views/">Views</a>: <a style="color: #0000ff; text-align: left;" href="https://www.google.com/maps/views/view/115622432590629378233/photo/h7ovY1D1fZAAAAQIt-Wf3g">Sooner Spheres &#8211; 3</a> by <a style="color: #0000ff; text-align: left;" href="https://www.google.com/maps/views/profile/115622432590629378233">Kevin C. Burns</a></small>
+  <small><a style="color: #0000ff; text-align: left;" href="https://www.google.com/maps/views/">Views</a>: <a style="color: #0000ff; text-align: left;" href="https://www.google.com/maps/views/view/115622432590629378233/photo/h7ovY1D1fZAAAAQIt-Wf3g">Sooner Spheres – 3</a> by <a style="color: #0000ff; text-align: left;" href="https://www.google.com/maps/views/profile/115622432590629378233">Kevin C. Burns</a></small>
 </div>

 You can check out some more of Kevin's panoramic's on this <a href="https://www.google.com/maps/views/profile/115622432590629378233?gl=us" target="_blank">Google Maps | Views page</a> which include inside the football stadium and the National Weather Center at night.
-This lead me down a *new* rabbit hole of what does it take to be a &#8220;Google Trusted&#8221; photographer.
+This lead me down a *new* rabbit hole of what does it take to be a "Google Trusted" photographer.
 Ya know, cause that would probably make a pretty cool business card.

  [1]: http://adamcroom.com/wp-content/uploads/2014/05/V_jmfW.gif